Your Hand In Mine: Viewership ratings

-The drama did not fare very well in ratings.
-One of the reasons for this is that the popular Korean drama Cruel Temptation was running in the same slot time on Channel U.
+The drama did not fare very well in the ratings.
+One of the reasons for this is that the popular Korean drama Cruel Temptation was running in the same slot time on Channel U. Viewers of Your Hand In Mine suggested that Cruel Temptation should be aired on the weekend to compete head-on with Taiwanese drama Love, instead of Glory of Family which was airing during weekends.

 The initial part of the drama attracted an average of 680,000 viewers, the middle part 730,000 and more than 800,000 towards the end.
 At one time, the ratings plunged to as low as 400,000 viewers, making it Mediacorp's lowest rated long-running drama.
-Viewers of Your Hand In Mine suggested that Cruel Temptation should be aired on the weekend to fight head-on with Taiwanese drama Love, instead of Glory of Family which was airing during weekends.